Bill Fagerbakke: Personal life

 In 1989, Fagerbakke married actress Catherine McClenahan, with whom he had two daughters, one of which is actress Carson Fagerbakke.
 In September 2012, he filed for legal separation from McClenahan, citing irreconcilable differences.
 He has lived in Los Angeles ever since filming the show Coach, however he visits Idaho often.
 He enjoys spending time with his grandchild.
+Through his daughter Carson, Fagerbakke's son-in-law is actor Scott Michael Foster.

 In 1997, Bill Fagerbakke returned to his alma mater—the University of Idaho to star in benefit performances of the play Love Letters, staged by the Idaho Repertory Theatre to support the university's theater program.

 Fagerbakke is good friends with his SpongeBob SquarePants co-star Tom Kenny.